fxs_header_sponsor_anchor

 • Firm speculation for BoE’s shallow policy-easing cycle is the result of the improved economic outlook in the United Kingdom (UK).
 In July, the International Monetary Fund (IMF) raised the Gross Domestic Product (GDP) target for this year to 0.7%.
 Fiscal plans of the new Labour government led by Prime Minister Keir Starmer, which include planning reform and closer trade ties with the European Union, will prompt economic activity, analysts at Goldman Sachs said.

-Technical Analysis: Pound Sterling struggles to hold 1.3150
+Technical Analysis: Pound Sterling dips below 1.3150

-The Pound Sterling extends its correction to near 1.3150 against the US Dollar.
+The Pound Sterling extends its correction below 1.3150 against the US Dollar.
 The GBP/USD pair drops after failing to gain ground near 1.3200.
 However, the near-term appeal of the GBP/USD pair remains firm as it holds the breakout of the Rising Channel chart formation on the weekly time frame.
 If bullish momentum extends, the Cable is expected to rise towards the psychological resistance of 1.3500 and the February 4, 2022, high of 1.3640 after breaking above a fresh two-and-a-half-year high of 1.3266 against the US Dollar.

 The upward-sloping 20-week Exponential Moving Average (EMA) near 1.3000 suggests a strong upside trend.